juanburgos/100-days-of-code/log.md

 **Thoughts**: Digging how Bootstrap is very useful at the time of coding responsive pages or web apps according to the device's screen size.
 Very nice!

+### R1D8

+**Today's Progress**: Learned the basics of Bootstrap, Font Awesome, and Responsive Design.

+**Thoughts**: Thought that it was going to be something that I would struggle with.
+Turned out to be understandable.

 ### R1D

 **Today's Progress**:

 **Thoughts**: